 The judge's exact duties in a case can also vary depending upon whether all parties involved including the personal representative or executor of the estate, the heirs-at-law, and the will's beneficiaries, gets along and whether a will contest is filed.

 An heir-at-law is a person who is closely related enough to the decedent that they would have inherited by law if the decedent had died without a will.

 The probate judge oversees and approves all the steps of probate administration after an executor or personal representative is in place.

 Creditors must be notified that the decedent is no longer living, and they must be given a period of time to make legal claims for the money the decedent owed to them.
 State law determines exactly how long they have.
 The executor or personal representative is then charged with determining whether these claims are valid and, if so, paying them from estate funds.

 The matter will often move into a courtroom if the executor or personal representative denies a creditor's claim because they don't believe it's valid.
 That, too, will most likely result in litigation so the probate judge can determine whether the creditor should be paid.

 The executor or personal representative is responsible for distributing the remaining property to beneficiaries according to the terms of the decedent's will after all creditors are paid or their claims are resolved.
 The decedent's assets would go to their heirs-at-law according to state law if they died without a will.
 Both scenarios require the approval a final, signed order from the judge to close the estate.

-Uncontested Estates When There's a Will
+Uncontested Estates With a Will

-The probate judge's role in the administration of the estate is therefore typically minimal.
-For the most part, he'll just review and sign orders as they're presented to him by an attorney who might have been hired to assist the executor of the estate, or by the executor herself.
+An estate is said to be "uncontested" when the decedent leaves a last will and testament and everyone involved gets along so there are no major disagreements.
+The probate judge's role in the administration of the estate is typically minimal in such a case.
+They'll review and sign orders as they're presented by the executor, or by an attorney who might have been hired to assist the executor.

 Contested Estates With a Will